 Minimum composite PCAT score considered: N/A

 Do you accept or require other admission tests?
 Do not include immunization requirement or other similar documentation requirements.
-Yes
+No

 I would like to mark this section as done.
 Yes